 When it comes to pain, many doctors treat the condition with medications that reduce inflammation or discomfort, while others improve organ function or impact your neurotransmitters.
 But an unwanted consequence of these medications is interactions and, in some cases, medication dependence.
-At Metro Denver Pain Management, with a location serving the Denver area in Evergreen, Colorado, the team of professional physicians can address your pain and assist you with medication management.
+At Metro Denver Pain Management, with a location serving the Denver area, the team of professional physicians can address your pain and assist you with medication management.
 To learn more about the service and find a solution for your pain, call the office or go online today to schedule your initial consultation.

 Frequently Asked Questions

 Medication management is a service provided by the Metro Denver Pain Management practice to help patients reduce the number of drug interactions and lessen the risk of dependence on pain medication.